yiiwii/communal-jar-of-laughter/README.md

 [the Teachable Machine](https://teachablemachine.withgoogle.com/).

 You can either laugh into the jar, or poke!
+Hope one day you can fill the jar with me together

 ### Dependencies
 This demo also Uses p5.js, socket.io, node.js, and express